npetty/spark-log-processing/README.md

 docker run --rm -it --name spark-stand-alone --hostname spark-stand-alone -p 7077:7077 -p 8080:8080 nmpetty/top-n-app:1.0 /bin/sh
 ```

-Assuming you don't already have an imaged with the same name locally, this will be my image from docker hub, start it
+Assuming you don't already have an image with the same name locally, this will pull my image from DockerHub, start it
-up, and drop you in a shell.
+up, and drop you in a shell within the /project directory.

 From here, you could open up the app-readme.txt file for instructions, but it will tell you to run the script in
 the same dir.